Boat Diving FAQs – Everything You Need to Know About Boat Diving in Sydney

 This guide answers the most common questions about boat diving in Sydney — from what to expect onboard to choosing the best dive sites and understanding how Abyss Scuba Diving delivers safe, exciting, and professionally guided boat dives for certified divers of all levels.

 Top boat diving sites in Sydney include Magic Point (home to wobbegong sharks), The Apartments (deep reef structure), Shark Point (advanced drift site), Long Reef, and Cape Banks.
-Each offers a unique experience with great visibility, topography, and marine life encounters.
-Check our Sydney Dive Calendar for upcoming boat dives.
+Each offers unique topography, visibility, and marine life.
+See our Sydney Dive Calendar for upcoming trips.

-Yes — all boat dives require at least an Open Water certification.
-Some sites may require Advanced Open Water certification due to depth or drift conditions.
-Bring your physical or digital certification card.
-Not certified yet?
+Yes — at least an Open Water certification is required.
+Some sites may need Advanced Open Water.
+Bring your certification card or eCard.
+Not certified?
 Start here.

-Sydney’s boat dives reveal stunning marine life including weedy sea dragons, wobbegong sharks, giant cuttlefish, blue gropers, Port Jackson sharks, eagle rays, and schools of pelagic fish.
-Sites like Magic Point are shark hotspots!
+Expect weedy sea dragons, wobbegong sharks, giant cuttlefish, blue gropers, eagle rays, Port Jackson sharks, and more.
+Sites like Magic Point are shark hotspots.

 What Our Boat Divers Say